cast42/get-popular-tweets-about-deredactie/INSTALL.md

     OAUTH_TOKEN = ''
     OAUTH_TOKEN_SECRET = ''

-and fill in your own credentials between the quotes.C
+and fill in your own credentials between the quotes.